IntersectMBO/cardano-coin-selection/information/specification.md

 2. The approach of coalescing all change into a single output is widely considered to have negative privacy implications.

-## Desirable Properties of Coin Selection Algorithms
+## Goals of Coin Selection Algorithms

 In light of the issues described above, we'd ideally like for our coin selection algorithms to be able to: